y-scope/clp/components/webui/README.md

 1. Switch to Node.js v18 or higher

     ```shell
-    # Install v18 if not already installed
+    # Install node v18 if not already installed
     nvm install 18

     # Switch to node v18